SAP-samples/teched2023-XP260/exercises/Appendix/README.md

     Ensure to modify all the &lt;xxx&gt; with your teched user number.

-4. Now you’ll have to add some scripts to execute the deployment.
+4. Now, you’ll have to add some scripts to execute the deployment.
 Open the `package.json` file in the root folder and add the following to the scripts section:

     ```json
         "scripts": {